The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Conclusion

 These results give food for thought about the role that logratios play in compositional data analysis.
 When data are all positive, the logratio approach can be adopted, with its favourable property of exact coherence.
-But when there are data zeros, the user has a choice, either to use an algorithm to literally create data for the sake of using logratios, or use an alternative approach that needs no change to the data and that can be shown to be almost coherent in terms of the research objective, unsupervised or supervised.
-Since the different zero replacement methods can lead to different results and there is apparently no clear consensus about which is preferred in a specific context, also dependent on the nature of the zeros, it may be that the latter alternative approach is preferable.
-In fact, the tables could be turned by using transformations that are highly coherent and need no zero replacement as a preferred first choice.
+But when there are data zeros, the user has a choice, either to use an algorithm to literally create data for the sake of using logratios, or use an alternative approach that needs no change to the data and that can be shown to be almost isometric and coherent in terms of the research objective, unsupervised or supervised.
+The different zero replacement methods can lead to different results (see Supplementary Material Section S1) and there is apparently no clear consensus about which is preferred in a specific context, and the choice of method may partially depend on the nature of the zeros.
+Hence, it may be that an alternative approach, such as the chiPower transformation presented here, is preferable in the case of data zeros, especially many data zeros.
+Note that the measure of coherence can be determined without zero replacement.

+In summary, transformations such as chiPower, which are highly coherent and needing no zero replacement, are proposed as a preferred first choice for analysing compositional data that have zeros.
 Then, if logratios are of interest, for whatever reason, the zero replacement method can be chosen that leads to logratio-transformed data that come closest (for example, in terms of isometry or model accuracy) to the data transformed by the preferred method.
+For strictly positive data, both approaches are possible, the purely logratio approach, where the final interpretation is in terms of logratios, or the chiPower approach where the interpretation is in terms of the original compositional parts, which may be easier for the practitioner.